lisatostrams/EEG-artefact-rejection/README.md

 # Content

 ## Files
-> EEG_artifact_correction_report
+* `EEG_artifact_correction_report`:
   Literature study of the EOG artifact problem in EEG data, and a review of possible machine learning solutions.

-> SOBI_implementation_doc
+* `SOBI_implementation_doc`:
 Documentation of implementation and validation of the SOBI algorithm in python 3.4.

+## Folders
-> EEG data (Klados datasets)
+#### EEG data (Klados datasets)
 Contains information on the simulated data, as described in 'A semi-simulated EEG/EOG dataset for the  comparison of EOG artifact rejection techniques' by Klados (2016).

-## Folders

 #### Literature
 Contains all articles cited in 'EEG artifact correction report' and 'SOBI implementation doc'.